 ANCHORAGE (KTUU) - The debate over whether or not Alaska gets its fair share of the state's oil wealth could be going to the ballot box in 2020.

-"It's massive huge tax give away, for no reason at all," oil and gas attorney Robin Brena said, referring to the 2013 passage of SB21.
-"We went through 15 billion dollars of our savings while other people were breaking even in our partnership.
-In terms of how the Fair Share Act will work- the Fair Share Act will produce more than senate bill 21."
+"It's a massive, huge tax give away, for no reason at all," oil and gas attorney Robin Brena said, referring to the 2013 passage of SB21.
+"We went through $15 billion of our savings while other people were breaking even in our partnership.
+In terms of how the Fair Share Act will work- the Fair Share Act will produce more than Senate Bill 21."

-The tax would sit at 10% when oil prices are at or below $50/barrel, increasing by 1% for each $5 per-barrel price increase.
-The tax would max out at 15% anytime oil sits at or above $70/barrel.
+The tax would sit at 10% when oil prices are at or below $50 per barrel, increasing by 1% for each $5 per-barrel price increase.
+The tax would max out at 15% anytime oil sits at or above $70 per barrel.

 The stance of the Alaska Oil and Gas Association is that the Fair Share Act would discourage future investments.
 AOGA President Kara Moriarty told KTUU Monday that under SB21, Alaska's oil production has stabilized.
 Her organization is concerned that these taxes would potentially derail the long-term stabilization of state oil production.

 "It's disingenuous to say it won't have an impact on everyone in the industry because everything is interconnected, whether it's through production, opportunities, sharing or the costs of transporting a barrel of oil," Moriarty said.
 "There's no way any industry in Alaska, especially three companies, can sustain a tax increase of at least 150% -or more depending on the price of oil- and not have an impact on investment."